Skip to main content

 • Start a clinical practice

-• Join an integrative healthcare practice as a Diet and Lifestyle Counselor
+• Join an integrative healthcare practice as a diet and lifestyle counselor

-• Work as a personal chef
+• Work as a personal or restaurant Ayurvedic chef

-• Integrate Ayurveda into your yoga instruction
+• Integrate Ayurveda into other healing modalities and your yoga instruction

-• Corporate coaching
+• Corporate wellness coaching

 • Develop Ayurveda-inspired products

-• Write books on Ayurveda
+• Write blogs, articles and books on Ayurveda

-2024 DATES
+DATES

 APPLY TODAY